Which document served to inform the world of the colonies' justification for independence and grievances against Britain?

 Study for the AMSCO AP United States History Exam.
 Explore flashcards and multiple-choice questions with detailed explanations.
 Get ready for your APUSH exam!

-The Declaration of Independence is the document that articulated the colonies' reasons for seeking independence from British rule.
-Drafted primarily by Thomas Jefferson and adopted by the Second Continental Congress on July 4, 1776, it served a dual purpose.
-Firstly, it outlined the philosophical justification for independence by discussing the concepts of natural rights and the social contract, asserting that governments derive their power from the consent of the governed and that people have the right to alter or abolish any government that becomes destructive to these ends.
+The Declaration of Independence is the document that effectively conveyed the colonies' rationale for seeking independence from Britain, laying out both their justifications and grievances.
+Drafted primarily by Thomas Jefferson in 1776, it articulated the philosophical reasons for breaking away, including ideas about individual rights and the social contract, which asserted that governments derive their power from the consent of the governed.

 Subscribe